Tutorial: Connect to a managed Admin for Spring in Azure Container Apps

 "SPRING_BOOT_ADMIN_CLIENT_INSTANCE_PREFER-IP": "true",

-This property indicates that the Admin for Spring component client should prefer the IP address of the container app instance when connecting to the Admin for Spring server.
+This property indicates that the Admin for Spring component client should prefer the IP address of the container app instance when you connect to the Admin for Spring server.

 To remove a binding from a container app, use the --unbind option.